KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 ### National Church Re-Imagined
 * Put equal emphasis on physical, digital, and partnership
+* Maintain a full-stack architecture anytime possible
 * Publicize to existing membership to help achieve a network effect
 * Optimize for psychology and sharing
-* Design to reach people anywhere, who are using different devices (example. more mobile use in the developing world)
+* Practice minimalism as mush as possible, but design to reach people who are using different devices (example. more mobile use in the developing world)
 * Integrate new methods of ministry.
 This also creates new publicity angles

 ### "Business" Opportunities

-"I skate to where the puck is going to be, not where it has been." - Wayne Gretzky